davidroberson/gatk-sv/website/docs/advanced/build_ref_panel.md

 indicates that the current version is `v0.26.9-beta`.
 Take note of the version, as you will need it in the next step.

 :::warning
 The public Terra workspace is kept up to date with the latest version that has undergone testing.
-Users may elect a newer version through the workflow configuration, but be aware that it may not be validated.
+Users may elect a newer version through the workflow configuration, but be aware that it may not be fully tested.
 :::

 ### Clone and checkout Git repository